 Mannitol belongs to the polyol, or sugar alcohol family.
 Sugar alcohols, such as sorbitol, xylitol, maltitol and mannitol, are often added to sugar-free ice cream, sugar-free candy and other sugar-free foods because they contain fewer calories and sugar compared with regular table sugar.

 Polyols and Gastrointestinal Symptoms

 Polyols are known to have a laxative effect when consumed in significant amounts.
 For most people, eating more than 10 g of sugar alcohol at once can induce diarrhea.
 However, some people are more sensitive to polyols and might react to even smaller amounts.

 If you enjoy sweet potatoes, you can still have them, but keep your portion size small.
-The Eastern Health Clinical School of Monash University in Australia, a leader in research about polyols and sugar-causing gastrointestinal problems, recommends limiting your serving of sweet potatoes to less than a half cup to prevent undesirable symptoms.
+Limiting your serving of sweet potatoes to a half cup or less may help prevent undesirable symptoms.
 To avoid overwhelming your limited capacity to handle mannitol, avoid other mannitol-rich foods, such as watermelon, mushrooms, cauliflower, celery and snow peas, on the days you have sweet potatoes.

 Keep a food diary with your symptoms and consult a registered dietitian to identify foods, other than sweet potatoes, that could be responsible for your symptoms.
-Try choosing vegetables with a lower polyol content, such as leafy greens, white potatoes, parsnips, bok choy, green beans or bamboo shoots.
+Try choosing vegetables with a lower polyol content, such as leafy greens, regular potatoes, parsnips, bok choy, green beans or bamboo shoots.

-- "IBS--Free at Last!: A Revolutionary, New Step-by-Step Method for Those Who Have Tried Everything.
+- Slideshare: IBS — Free at Last: A Revolutionary, New Step-by-Step Method for Those Who Have Tried Everything.
 Control IBS Symptoms by Limiting FODMAPS Carbohydrates in Your Diet"; Patsy Catsos; 2009

-- "The Low FODMAP Diet -- Reducing Poorly Absorbed Sugars to Control Gastrointestinal Symptoms"; Eastern Health Clinical School -- Monash University; 2010
+- Hawaii Pacific Health: The Low FODMAP Diet — Reducing Poorly Absorbed Sugars to Control Gastrointestinal Symptoms"; Eastern Health Clinical School -- Monash University; 2010